Theft by Deception

 In New Jersey a person can be charged with Theft by Deception if they “purposely obtain property of another by deception”.
 N.J.S.A.
 2C:20-4.
 The law covers a wide variety of situations including those involving a failure of home improvement contractors to perform work after receiving payment.

 A person convicted of Theft by Deception may be exposed to a prison or jail sentence depending on the value of the property allegedly stolen.
-Discuss your case for free by calling Clark, Clark & Noonan, LLC., LLC, at 732-303-7857 today.
+Discuss your case for free by calling Clark, Clark & Noonan, LLC., at 732-303-7857 today.

 We Will Explore all of Your Options, Including Alternatives to Jail